josephenguehard/time_interpret/README.md

 # Time Interpret (tint)

 This package expands the [captum library](https://captum.ai) with a specific focus on time series.
-However, most of the developed methods can be used with any dataset.
 Please see the documentation and examples for more details.

 ## Install